The primary purpose of the East African AI Policy Hub is to advance responsible and ethical AI policy across the east african region

-The Centre for Intellectual Property and Information Technology Law (CIPIT) at Strathmore University continues to advance knowledge through evidence-based research that informs policy in Artificial Intelligence (AI), Data Governance, and Intellectual Property.
-Through a holistic and interdisciplinary approach, CIPIT has significantly contributed to shaping the evolving African AI landscape, particularly through the work of the AI Policy Center.
+The Centre for Intellectual Property and Information Technology Law (CIPIT) at Strathmore University continues to advance knowledge through evidence-based research that informs policy and practice in Artificial Intelligence (AI), Data Governance, and Intellectual Property.
+Through its interdisciplinary and context-driven approach, CIPIT has played a significant role in shaping emerging AI governance conversations across Africa, particularly through the East African AI Policy Hub.

 Watch the launch video